-• Regional Community Listening Sessions: The state held five regional community listening sessions in cities across the state, focused on identifying challenges to internet access and digital

-- Focus Groups: ARConnect conducted 32 focus groups to directly engage with the covered populations listed below, per the NTIA's definitions of covered populations, to learn more about their unique experiences related to broadband access, affordability, and digital skills and opportunities: - o Individuals living at or below 150% of the federal poverty level - o Aging individuals (over 60 years old) - o Incarcerated and formerly incarcerated individuals - o Veterans - o Individuals with language barriers - o Individuals with disabilities - o Individuals who are members of a racial or ethnic minority group - o Individuals living in rural areas across the state

-Photo: Digital Skills Focus Group in Little Rock (June 2023)

-• One-on-One Meetings and Outreach to Community Partners: On top of the regional meetings, focus groups, and statewide tour meetings, ARConnect and members of the Digital Skills and Opportunity Planning Team met with representatives from various organizations that work with covered populations, are involved with broadband access projects in their communities, or are otherwise interested in bringing digital opportunity to Arkansas.
+- Regional Community Listening Sessions: The state held five regional community listening sessions in cities across the state, focused on identifying challenges to internet access and digital opportunities, as well as strengthening and supporting the state's BEAD and DEA planning efforts.
+These cities were: Little Rock, Springdale, Pine Bluff, Jonesboro/West Memphis, and Texarkana. - Focus Groups: ARConnect conducted 32 focus groups to directly engage with the covered populations listed below, per the NTIA's definitions of covered populations, to learn more about their unique experiences related to broadband access, affordability, and digital skills and opportunities: - Individuals living at or below 150% of the federal poverty level - Aging individuals (over 60 years old) - Incarcerated and formerly incarcerated individuals - Veterans - Individuals with language barriers - Individuals with disabilities - Individuals who are members of a racial or ethnic minority group - Individuals living in rural areas across the state - One-on-One Meetings and Outreach to Community Partners: On top of the regional meetings, focus groups, and statewide tour meetings, ARConnect and members of the Digital Skills and Opportunity Planning Team met with representatives from various organizations that work with covered populations, are involved with broadband access projects in their communities, or are otherwise interested in bringing digital opportunity to Arkansas.
 Additionally, members of the Arkansas Connectivity Coalition created a directory of over 70 organizations that work with covered populations that the Digital Skills and Opportunity Planning Team regularly shared updates with.
-ARConnect also shared public information and updates with a list of more than 350 media contacts across the state.

-Public Review and Feedback Periods: Arkansas will release all BEAD and DEA planning documents for public review and feedback.
+ARConnect also shared public information and updates with a list of more than 350 media contacts across the state. - Public Review and Feedback Periods: Arkansas will release all BEAD and DEA planning documents for public review and feedback.
 In addition, ARConnect will purposefully engage with as many stakeholders as possible during these periods, with the goal of producing a robust, holistic public review process.